c0pperdragon/OS816/README.md

 | INPUT  7     | RX    | TX      |
 | INPUT  6     | CTS   | RTS     |

+If your USB-to-UART interface does only have a CTS input, but no RTS output, this can also be made to work.
+Just pull the CTS input of the OS816 permanently to GND and disable flow control in the direction from the OS816 to your computer, assuming that your computer is fast enough so it can always process any incomming data.

 ## Build your own board

 I have created a parts list at [mouser](https://www.mouser.at/ProjectManager/ProjectDetail.aspx?AccessID=774c7f36b3) containing all the necessary parts to build the computer on either breadboards or on a PCB.
 The serial communication adapter is not part of the build as there are many different options available.

-If there is actual demand I could also take orders for kits including a PCB and a pre-flashed memory IC.
+If there is actual demand I could also take orders for complete kits including a PCB and a pre-flashed memory IC.
 In this case please use my contact address in the bottom of this page.

 ## Contact